mugdhak30/mugdhak30.github.io/docs/index.markdown

 <!-- IMPORTANT: markdown="1" lets kramdown process Markdown INSIDE this div -->
 <div class="announcements-scroll" markdown="1">

+📢 **December 2025**: A couple of things happened:

+  - Our tool paper has been accepted at [SANER 2026](https://conf.researchr.org/track/saner-2026/saner-2026-tool-demo-track) 🎉! 🆕

-📢 **December 2025**: Our paper has been accepted for publication in the [Automated Software Engineering Journal](https://link.springer.com/journal/10515) 🎉. 🆕
+  - Our paper has been accepted for publication in the [Automated Software Engineering Journal](https://link.springer.com/journal/10515) 🎉. 🆕

-📢 **December 2025**: I'm serving on the Artifact Evaluation Committee of [USENIX 2026](https://www.usenix.org/conference/usenixsecurity26) and [PoPETS 2026](https://petsymposium.org/). 🆕
+  - I'm serving on the Artifact Evaluation Committee of [USENIX 2026](https://www.usenix.org/conference/usenixsecurity26) and [PoPETS 2026](https://petsymposium.org/). 🆕

-📢 **December 2025**: I gave a virtual talk at King's College London. 🆕
+  - I gave a virtual talk at King's College London.

 📢 **October 2025**: I organized a [workshop session](https://www.linkedin.com/posts/mugdha-khedkar-1410a3102_knowledgenet-epn-activity-7390034778466627584-uWFY?utm_source=share&utm_medium=member_desktop&rcm=ACoAABn_XwEBdAM1kUZsRPrHxDcgJq1cRHI2o7k) at the IAPP European Privacy KnowledgeNet 2025 at Munich.